kamyarghiam/CMU-UCC/README.md

 --

-# How to post on blog
+# How to configure project and member lists

 Insert content here